Asher0123/Data-Extraction-and-NLP/README.md

-This project was done for a company named BlackCoffer as a job application assignment.
+This project was developed as a job application assignment for BlackCoffer.
+It involves extracting data using web scraping and performing sentiment analysis on the collected data.